 Deleting an app version has different outcomes depending on its state:

-- Active state: The version is moved to ‘retired,’ and the software is uninstalled from devices.
+If the version in Active state | The version is changed to retired state and the software is uninstalled from devices. |

-- Retired state: The version is permanently deleted.
+If the version is already in Retired state | The version is permanently deleted. |

 You can delete specific versions of an application from the console, depending on your needs.